JoshuaAGK/customTimeline/README.md

 The timeline is sized to 100% width and height by default, so you can resize its container if desired.

+By default the timeline uses the same light theme as Twitter.

 To use the Twitter dark theme, add the class `dark` to the div.

+To use the Twitter black theme, add the class `black` to the div.